-Our surgery midwife is Hazel Hewitt.
-Hazel is available for antenatal care and early postnatal care and provides advice on all aspect of maternity care.
+Our surgery midwife is Robyn Bierton.
+Robyn is available for antenatal care and early postnatal care and provides advice on all aspect of maternity care.
 If you know or think you are pregnant, you do not need to make an appointment with a GP unless you are concerned about your pregnancy.
+All you need to do is book a first "booking" appointment with Robyn.